openops/mom/planning/pages/testing.md

 You will need a configuration file containing setup info and test files containing the actual test scripts.
 The config file specifies how the runner should start webdriver, where your test files are, and global setup options.
 The test files use Jasmine framework by default.

+### Travis CI

+We will use Travis for continual integration.
+It is set up to test each commit as well as give notification to HipChat.